butteredcorn/Express-Documentation/docs/setting-up-express-module/refactor.md

 We could even go one step further by importing constants in a file that contains all constants, but we will leave it like this for this tutorial.

-## Moving the Hosting Functionality to Another File
+## Section 2: Moving the Hosting Functionality to Another File

 Another thing we can do to increase modularity is to wrap the app.js file in a function, export it and have the hosting function completed in another file.
 This has several benefits such as making your code easier to test and debug.
 It also follows the concept of increasing [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), which isn't something we will go over in this tutorial, but is something to read if you are so curious.